CodeYacht/first-contribution/README.md

 Description: <Anything you Like>.
 ```

-- You can look at [**Rupesh's Profile**](https://github.com/Code-Yacht/first-contribution/blob/main/contributors/rupeshexe.md) as an example
+- You can look at [**This Profile**](https://github.com/Code-Yacht/first-contribution/blob/main/contributors/rupeshexe.md) as an example
 - Scroll down and add a commit message as `added <your-github-username>.md`  and click on the green button saying "Commit Changes".
 Make sure you have selected the branch you have created.

 4. Raise a Pull Request: